 - Red, circular rash

-- Hair loss from site of infection
+- Hair loss from the site of infection

 Athlete’s foot can also spread to other parts of the body as well.
 Areas such as hands, nails and groin areas can become infected and cause more complications to arise.

-Risk factors include being a male, frequently wearing tight-fitted or confined footwear and damp socks, sharing contaminated items such as mats, footwear, socks and walking barefooted in public bathing places such as gym showers, locker rooms, saunas and swimming pools.
+Risk factors include being a male, frequently wearing tight-fitted or confined footwear and damp socks, sharing contaminated items such as mats, footwear, socks and walking barefooted in public bathing places such as gym showers, locker rooms, saunas, and swimming pools.

 - Scaly rash